oluomayolo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Create a magic file school.mgc that can be used with the command file to detect School data files
+Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.